can weed cause depersonalization

 Yes, weed can trigger Depersonalization / Derealization Disorder.
-It usually happens as a result of a bad experience on weed, which can be very frightening and even traumatic.
+It usually happens as a result of a bad experience on weed, which can feel extremely frightening and traumatic.

-The symptoms can include feeling like you 'still feel high' or 'can't come down', long after the effects should have worn off.
-You may feel high after you've slept, or you feel like you have a weed hangover that has lasted for days or weeks.
+The symptoms can include feeling 'high but I'm not on drugs' or that 'I'm high and can't come down', long after the effects should have worn off.
+You may still feel high after you've slept, or you feel like you have a weed hangover that has lasted for days or weeks.

-You may be asking yourself "Why do I feel high when I'm not?", and trying frantically to find answers online.
+You may be frightened, panicking and trying frantically to find answers online.

 As the legalization of weed continues and stronger strains become available, Depersonalization / Derealization (DPDR) from weed is becoming extremely common.
 DPDR can also be triggered by other drugs like magic mushrooms, MDMA and LSD, although weed-induced Depersonalization / Derealization is by far the most common.

-It's most common for teenagers and young adults, between the ages of 12 and 28.
+It's most common for teenagers and young adults, between the ages of 12 and 28, although it can occur at any age.
 It is much more likely to happen if while on the drug you experience:

 If you've had a particularly bad experience like this while on weed, persistent feelings of Depersonalization / Derealization can be the result.

-Feelings of DP/DR can be very frightening, but it's important to remember that they are a natural and normal part of your body and brain's fight or flight response.
+It can be incredibly distressing but it's important to remember that they are a natural and normal part of your body and brain's fight or flight response.

-Your brain thinks it's in danger, and turns on feelings of Depersonalization / Derealization (among many other responses) to cope with it.
+Your brain thinks it's in danger, and turns on feelings of Depersonalization / Derealization (among many other responses) to cope with it and protect you from what it thinks is a life-or-death situation.

 And for most people it lasts only a few minutes, until they're out of danger.